Tokashiki, Okinawa: Early history

 Prior to World War II Tokashiki produced charcoal for the city of Naha.
 Bonito fishing was also a mainstay of the population of the island, but as the bonito industry declined, the population of the village was reduced greatly.

 World War II

 The American forces landed on Tokashiki on March 27, 1945, as an early part of the Battle of Okinawa.
-On the following day, March 28, 1945, 394 inhabitants of Tokashiki, mostly from farming families, immolated themselves with grenades after the landing of US troops, at the command of Japanese soldiers, in a practice that became known as shūdan jikketsu, or group suicide.
+On the following day, March 28, 1945, 394 inhabitants of Tokashiki, mostly from farming families, killed themselves after the landing of US troops, at the command of Japanese soldiers, in a practice that became known as shūdan jikketsu, or group suicide.
+Residents were taken to a cave and given grenades to kill themselves, resorting to beating each other with clubs and rocks once they ran out of grenades.
 The group suicide on Tokashiki in late March was a precursor to large-scale group suicides on Okinawa Island in the following months.